williamw520/zigjr/README.md

 Since a LSP server can send both responses to client's requests and its own server-to-client requests, lsp_client uses `stream.messagesByContentLength()` to handle both incoming JSON RPC responses and requests.

-It uses `RpcRegistry`, `ExtHandlers` and `ResponseDispatcher` to handle the requests and responses in a central place.
+It uses `RpcDispatcher`, `ExtHandlers` and `ResponseDispatcher` to handle the requests and responses in a central place.

 The `request_worker()` sends a number of LSP requests to the server to illustrate how the LSP protocol works.